MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_5_explore_sentinel.md

 13. From the left navigation panel, select **Workbooks**.

 14. From the Workbooks page, select the **My workbooks** tab, which is above the search box.
 The workbook you just saved is listed and available for you to view and monitor your data.
+Subsequent logins will be reflected in the workbook, so you may choose to show this.

 15. Keep this page open, as you will use it in the next task.

-#### Task 4:  In this task you will walk through the process of using a built-in analytics rule template to create a rule to get notified when something suspicious occurs.
+#### Demo Part 4 (Optional):  In this part of the demo you will walk through the process of using a built-in analytics rule template to create a rule to get notified when something suspicious occurs.

 1. From the left navigation panel, select **Analytics**.